practicalli/clojure/reference/clojure-syntax/more-java-fun.md

 Macro

 Expands to code which creates a instance of a proxy class that implements the named class/interface(s) by calling the supplied fns.

 A single class, if provided, must be first.
 If not provided it defaults to Object.

 The interfaces names must be valid interface types.
 If a method fn is not provided for a class method, the superclass method will be called.

 If a method fn is not provided for an interface method, an UnsupportedOperationException will be thrown should it be called.

 Method fns are closures and can capture the environment in which proxy is called.
-Each method fn takes an additional implicit first arg, which is bound to this.
-Note that while method fns can be provided to override protected methods, they have no other access to protected members, nor to super, as these capabilities cannot be proxied.
+Each method fn takes an additional implicit first argument, which is bound to this.

+Note that while method fns can be provided to override protected methods, they have no other access to protected members, nor to super, as these capabilities cannot be a proxy.

 Arrays